beemo/fe/README.md

 # BBQ Journal

 This repo only contains frontend files for BBQ-journal.com.
-If you want to see the (completely separate) [backend](https://github.com/benskyio/bbqjournal-backend), click here.
+Here is the repo containing the (completely separate) [backend](https://github.com/benskyio/bbqjournal-backend).

+Built with VueJS with more "v-show" and "v-if" directives than you can shake a stick at.

 ## Build Setup